How To Build Your Reputation With User Testimonials And Reviews

 How To Get Testimonials

-Follow these useful guidelines for soliciting testimonials from your customers:
+Follow these useful guidelines for requesting testimonials:

 Add Testimonial Requests To Your Auto Responder/Newsletter Messages